VictorOps is now Splunk On-Call! Learn More.

 It’s tough to call this a tip given the work involved for any team to move from older methods of maintaining infrastructure.
 Adopting configuration or infrastructure as code represents a multi-year project for nearly any established business.

 The difficulty of adopting this approach aside, teams who operate infrastructure in the same workstream as developing code are a breed apart.
 Consolidated workstreams create a step function in efficiency and adaptability for any DevOps team dealing with outages.
-Full transparency into all state changes in systems lead to quicker diagnosis, and the ease with which these teams actualize changes are doubly impactful to remediation efforts.
+Full transparency into all state changes in systems leads to quicker diagnosis, and the ease with which these teams actualize changes are doubly impactful to remediation efforts.

 If, like me, you’re tired of hearing about “data driven” things, you can mentally rewrite this tip title to read “Rigorous methodology drives investigation”.
 The best teams keep after-action analysis focused on clean observation, testable hypothesis, clear success criteria, and an iterative approach to learning.
 At their best, these approaches look more like the Scientific Method than anything else.

 Moreover, these teams discuss the impact of cognitive biases on their work.
 Objectivity, rigor, and defensible analysis rule the day.
+DevOps ideals such as continuous improvement feed well into Incident Management preparation.

 Much like #3 above, this advice almost seems like piling on - who has been at a conference in the past year where at least one “blameless postmortem” talk was given?
 The number of people advocating it though, is an indication of how utterly required it is for any on-call team.
 Blameful culture cripples responders as they are less likely to act in the moment, and more likely to hide information after the fact.